Could a simple drug cut dangerous blood pressure swings in liver transplants?

 Summary

-This study tests if a drug called Angiotensin II can help control blood pressure during liver transplant surgery, reducing the need for other strong blood pressure medicines.
-About 50 adults with severe liver disease who are already on a blood pressure drug during surgery will receive either Angiotensin II or a placebo.
-The goal is to see if this approach leads to safer and more stable surgery.
+This study tests whether a drug called Angiotensin II can help control blood pressure during liver transplant surgery, reducing the need for other strong blood pressure medicines.
+It involves 50 adults with severe liver disease who are receiving a liver from a deceased donor.
+The goal is to see if this approach makes the surgery safer and more stable.

 Disclaimer